zaiisao/Documentation/en/Interactive Broadcast/video_profile_windows.md

 title: Set the Video Profile
 description:
 platform: Windows
-updatedAt: Tue Jan 14 2020 02:37:52 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 06:58:49 GMT+0800 (CST)
 ---
 # Set the Video Profile
 ## Introduction

-You can set the video profile, either before or after a user joins a channel, for the user to enjoy better video quality during a video call or live broadcast.
+You can set the video profile, either before or after a user joins a channel, for the user to enjoy better video quality during a video call or live interactive streaming.

 The Agora SDK uses the `setVideoEncoderConfiguration` method to set the video profile.
 Each video profile corresponds to a set of video parameters, including the resolution, frame rate, bitrate, and video orientation.

 ## Implementation

 Before setting the video profile, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_windows.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_windows.md).
+For details, see [Start a Video Call](../../en/Interactive%20Broadcast/start_call_windows.md) or [Start a Live Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_windows.md).

 After initializing `IRtcEngine`, you can call the `setVideoEncoderConfiguration` method to set the video resolution, frame rate, birtate and orientation mode.